-experienced a notable fivefold increase in its GDP from 2002 to 2022, although starting from a modest base.
-This growth journey, however, was marked by significant fluctuations, driven largely by fluxes in Official Development Assistance (ODA) and sporadic dividends from oil These financial revenues. iniections enabled the government to invest in critical social infrastructure, particularly in health and education sectors, leading to improved development outcomes human positioning the country for graduation from Least Developed Country (LDC) status in late 2024.
-However STP remains a country reliant on low-productivity activities in the primary sector, particularly in agriculture and fisheries, with a predominantly informal sector.
-The undiversified and limited sized economy, with its high dependence on cocoa beans and palm oil exports and tourism, is unable to generate sufficient decent employment opportunities and income sources across the entire territory.
-This is largely the result of inadequate linkages between public and private investment, territorial and local value-chains development. poor environment for promoting private entrepreneurship and business innovation and diversification, unreliable electricity supply, poor logistics and transportation links, a small market of consumers and limited financial inclusion.
+Sao Tome and Principe accumulated 27.2% growth in its real GDP in the decade spanning from 2014 to 2023, averaging 2.7% annually, considerably below the 7% or higher per year to effectively boost development. socio-economic This growth journey was marked by significant fluctuations, driven largely by fluxes in Official Development Assistance (ODA) and sporadic dividends from oil revenues.
+These financial injections enabled the government to invest in critical social infrastructure, particularly in the health and education sectors, improving the human development outcomes and ultimately leading the country to graduation from Least Developed Country (LDC) status in December 2024.
+STP Human Development Index score in 2022 placed the country in the medium human development group, in the 141st position out of 198 countries.
+This score is above the Sub-Saharan Africa and LDC averages but still below the Small Island Development States (SIDS) average.

+Despite these advancements, STP remains a country reliant on low-productivity activities in the primary sector, particularly in agriculture and fisheries, with a predominantly informal sector, employing over 60% of the population.
+The undiversified and limited-sized economy, with its high dependence on cocoa beans and palm oil exports, and tourism, is unable to generate sufficient decent employment opportunities and income sources across the entire territory.
+This is largely the result of inadequate linkages between public and private investment, weak territorial and local value-chain development, a poor environment for promoting private entrepreneurship and business innovation diversification, unreliable energy and supply, poor logistics and transportation links, a small consumer market, and limited financial inclusion.
+In 2023.
+UNDP estimated that the STP diaspora could be around 11 to 13% of the population as a result of Santomeans seeking better life conditions abroad.